 Have You Been Injured?
 Contact Us Today

-If you live in Georgia and believe you’ve been injured by a transvaginal mesh device, consider contacting the Georgia Injury Attorney Group today.
+If you live in Georgia and believe you’ve been injured by a transvaginal mesh device, consider contacting Attorney Group for Georgia today.
 We can help answer your questions about your specific situation, help you determine if you have a case, and connect you with an affiliated attorney who can help you file a lawsuit for compensation for your injuries.
 Contact us today for your free consultation.